-For $K_4$, we build a boundary matrix as in \cref{fig:boundary_K4}.
-For general $n$, the matrix has $n$ columns in the left block, $n$ columns in the right blocks, and exactly $3$ columns in the middle block.
+\textbf{Reduction complexity of $K_4$.} For $K_4$, we build a boundary matrix as in \cref{fig:boundary_K4}.
+For general $n$, the matrix has $n$ columns on the left (group A), $n$ columns on the right (group C), and exactly $3$ columns in the middle (group B).

-For the twist reduction, the 2-nd middle column gets reduced with one column addition, resulting in a column with $4$ nonzero entries.
-The 3-rd middle column then has the same pivot as the just-reduced column in the middle, and the reduction of the 3-rd column requires the addition of all columns in the left block.
-Still, this process only requires a linear amount of bitflips.
-All columns on the right-hand side get added from the 2-nd column in the middle block, and because of their entries in the 3-rd row block, the reduction stops after one addition.
+For the twist reduction, the 2-nd column in group B gets reduced with one column addition, resulting in a column with $4$ nonzero entries.
+The 3-rd column in group B then has the same pivot as the just-reduced column in the middle, and the reduction of the 3-rd column requires the addition of all columns in group A. Still, this process only requires a linear amount of bitflips.
+All columns in group C get added from the 2-nd column in group B, and because of their entries in the 3-rd row block, the reduction stops after one addition.
 In total, the twist reduction needs only linear time.